 While there is not a lot of research on pepsin currently early research shows that it can lay dormant for 24-48 hours.
 So, if you avoid the foods/drinks of this lower acidity the pepsin should disperse and go away.
 As you may have imagined knowing all the relevant foods and drinks with their individual pH level is a big challenge, so I am currently working on putting together a complete diet guide with all the suitable foods and drinks in detail.
 I have created my own diet plan tailored exactly for people with LPR – Wipeout Diet.

 Of course, if you are still refluxing the pepsin will still be coming up and we need to stop this.
-The best thing you can do to start it to avoid the most problematic trigger foods/drinks.
+The best thing you can do to start it to avoid the most problematic LPR trigger foods and drinks.
 Below are the foods which you should be avoiding as soon as possible.

 - Fatty Foods